Staten Island: Secession from New York City

-Secession from New York City has been a long-time hot-button issue on Staten Island.
+Secession from New York City has been a long-time controversial issue on Staten Island.
 The "Greater City" exists as a result of actions of the New York State Legislature, and, as such, could be reduced in size by the same mechanism.
 A non-binding referendum was held in 1993 to consider whether it should be allowed to secede from the city.
-The New York City government and Mayor David Dinkins opposed the vote, contending that the referendum should not be permitted by the state unless the city issued a home rule message supporting it, which the city would not.
+The New York City government and Mayor David Dinkins opposed the vote, contending that the state should not permit the referendum unless the city issued a home rule message supporting it, which the city would not.
 Governor Mario Cuomo disagreed, and the vote went forward.
 Ultimately, 65% of Staten Island residents voted to secede through the approval of a new city charter making Staten Island an independent city, but implementation was blocked in the State Assembly.

-The Staten Island secession movement was defused by the election of Rudy Giuliani as New York City mayor on the same ballot.
+The election of Rudy Giuliani as New York City mayor on the same ballot defused the Staten Island secession movement.
 He had campaigned on the promise that Staten Island's grievances would be addressed.
 Giuliani's plurality in his narrow victory over Dinkins was aided by overwhelming support from Staten Island.
 Two of the borough's biggest demands were closing the Fresh Kills Landfill and making the Staten Island Ferry free, both of which were done.
 However, after the election of Bill de Blasio as Mayor in 2013 and the success of the Brexit vote in the United Kingdom in 2016, interest in secession was revived.
 In 2019 and 2022, New York City councilman Joe Borelli announced his plan to introduce another set of bills to study the feasibility of secession.